LibrariesWest/opendata/catalogue/items.md

 Items
 =====

-Our item data includes listings of items held by all 7 library services (millions of items).
-We are splitting out these exports to be one file per service, to make them more manageable.
+Our item data includes millions of items held by all 7 library services.
+We are splitting out these exports into one file per service, to make them more manageable.
 Plus, because we use GitHub for storage, there is a 100Mb file limit!

 #### Summary file

-A summary file gives some basic counts of items, aggregated by item type, and library service.
+A summary file includes counts of items, aggregated by item type, and library service.
 In this case we have one summary file for all services.

 - [View items summary data](https://github.com/LibrariesWest/opendata/blob/master/catalogue/items_summary.csv)